2. An Introduction to the GCol Library¶

 Let us first review some basic terminology in graph theory.

-• A face coloring of a planar graph is an assignment of colors to one of its planar embeddings so that all pairs of adjacent faces have different colors.
+A face coloring of a planar graph is an assignment of colors to one of its planar embeddings so that all pairs of adjacent faces have different colors.
 The aim is to use as few colors as possible.
 According to Euler’s formula, an embedding of a planar graph with \(n\) nodes and \(m\) edges has exactly \(m-n+2\) faces, including the external face.
 The smallest number of colors needed to color the faces of a planar embedding is known as its face chromatic number.
 Due to the Four Color Theorem, the face chromatic number is always less than or equal to four.
-Note that non-planar graphs do not have embeddings.
+The problem of determining a face four-coloring of a graph is polynomially solvable; however, determining whether or not the face chromatic number of a graph is three is NP-complete.
+Note that face colorings only exist in graphs that have a planar embedding.
+A graph has a planar embedding if and only if it is planar.

-• In the node precoloring problem, some of the nodes have already been assigned colors.
+In the node precoloring problem, some of the nodes have already been assigned colors.
 The aim is to allocate colors to the remaining nodes so that we get a full coloring that uses a minimum number of colors.
 The same concepts apply for the edge precoloring problem and face precoloring problem.
+The problem is NP-hard.

 import networkx as nx # python library for graph theory